Cooklyn Grows in Brooklyn

 An ever-so-fragrant Squid Ink Cavatelli is topped with breadcrumbs, but no ordinary breadcrumbs are they.
 When I asked Theocaropoulos about them later, he said he sautés panko breadcrumbs in the butter used for poaching lobster.
 Beneath the dark ink pasta, sitting there like just-discovered treasures are scallops, shrimp, and calamari ($16).

 For another dish, Theocaropoulos sautés cod till one side develops a beautiful golden crust.
 Right beneath are potatoes, the size of very large pearls, poached in olive oil.
-At first, taking bites of the golden crust is enjoyable, as is the moist fish, as are the bite-sized potatoes.
+At first, taking bits of the golden crust is enjoyable, as is the moist fish, as are the bite-sized potatoes.
 And then another discovery as the flakes of cod fall to the bottom of the bowl: a beurre fondue (an emulsion of melted butter) with a watercress purée ($22).
 Delicious.

 Desserts are created by consulting pastry chef Brian Sullivan (who, like Theocaropoulos, previously worked at Ai Fiori).